About Us

 Organic farming is broadly defined as a farming system that respects the balance of natural cycles and works as much as possible within those natural cycles.

-Practically for us at Many Hands it means that we use no chemical fertilizers, insecticides or herbicides, that we do use foliar nutritional applications, natural rock powders, vegetable meals, crop rotation, heavy mulches, wood chips, and corrugated cardboard, cover crops, and animals in rotation with vegetables and fruits.
+Practically for us at Many Hands it means that we use foliar nutritional applications, natural rock powders, vegetable meals, crop rotation, heavy mulches, wood chips, and corrugated cardboard, cover crops, and animals in rotation with vegetables and fruits.
 We extend the season on both ends with the use of unheated hoop houses.
 Over the past several years we have focused intensively on fertility, using soil tests and enhanced observation to determine fertility needs.
-Our biggest advances are since 2014.
-We have upped our game to prioritize carbon sequestering methods on our farm – more careful mob stocking pasture management, farm-made fungal composts and amendments, living vegetative pathways between our vegetable beds, heavy use of cover crops during the season and in the winter, and now no tillage.
-In 2016 our productivity and food quality took a sharp jump up, despite the region’s worst drought in our 36 year history here.
-In 2017 we sold our roto-tiller!
-Again in 2018 crop quality and taste took another upward trend with long term customers commenting on the continual improvement.
-This was despite snow almost every day in April, dry conditions in May and June, and then almost incessant rain July to November with a hard shut down of the season in November with record below freezing temperatures.
-2020 was the first full season farming with our no-till implement we call “the ripper” This tool aerates the soil and greatly speeds up the process of preparing beds for planting, which we had been doing completely by hand since we sold the tiller.
-In 2019, with the addition of the ripper, soil organic matter jumped as much as 2% in one year in some of our fields.
-Perennial beds in our vegetable gardens facilitated large increases in beneficial insect populations.
-2021 will include more focus on tarping and/or cardboard/leaf mulching to weaken the ever present grasses and to open new areas for vegetable production to keep up with the new demand in Covid times.
-We will be returning to a previous practice of brewing our own fertility and microbial liquids to add to our intricate foliar feeding program.
-Redoubling our efforts to keep the soil covered with growing plants throughout the calendar year will also be a priority.
-Ask – we are quite voluble on this topic of proper management strategies to keep the mycorrhizal fungi happy and at full capacity to manage the underground soil system for maximum photosynthesis!
+We have upped our game to prioritize carbon sequestering methods on our farm and photosynthesis maximization.
+We use careful mob stocking pasture management, farm-made fungal composts and amendments, living vegetative pathways or heavy mulches between our vegetable beds, use of cover crops pre-season, during the season and in the winter, and now no tillage – we sold the tiller in 2014.
+In 2019 with the addition of the use of black silage tarps to slowly kill vegetation, we have been able to cut down a lot of the hand work.
+Redoubling our efforts to keep the soil covered with growing plants throughout the calendar year is a high priority.
+In 2023 we will be returning to a previous practice of brewing our own fertility and microbial liquids to add to our intricate foliar feeding program.
+In 2023 we also have added a bale chopper to more easily manage our mulch materials to get them on the fields in an early and efficient fashion.
+Ask – we are quite voluble on this topic of our chosen management strategies to keep the mycorrhizal fungi happy and at full capacity to manage the underground soil system for maximum photosynthesis!
 And read Jack’s world renowned “Soil Carbon Restoration: Can Biology Do the Job” here.

 The Family

 Personnel on our farm used to center around our family labor.
 We are Jack and Julie and four kids: Dan, Paul, Ellen, and Chuk.
 Julie and Jack are both recently retired from their non-farm jobs, Julie from NOFA/Mass and Jack from The Natural Farmer.
-We both are active volunteers in the local music community (in times besides COVID).
+We both are active volunteers in the local music community.

-Additionally, we have had numerous farm apprentices over the years and continue to barter with adult working shareholders for our CSA.
-Since 2007 we have hired full time seasonal and part time year round staff.
-Presently there are five full and part time folks on staff.
-We make it a priority to work with otherly abled and at risk youth.
-Over the past 7 years we have developed a close working relationship with Stetson School in Barre (http://www.sevenhills.org/programs/stetson-school-at-seven-hills) and enjoy regular volunteers from there.
+Additionally, we have had numerous farm apprentices over the years and continue to barter with a number of essential adult working shareholders who receive a CSA share for their efforts.
+Since 2007 we have hired full time seasonal and part- time year-round staff.
+Presently Clare Caldwell and Jonathan Anderson are our core staff.
+Christy Bassett, Paula Bowie and Leslie Stambler are part-timers.
+We make it a priority to work with otherly abled and at-risk youth.
+Over the past 10 years we have developed a close working relationship with Stetson School in Barre (http://www.sevenhills.org/programs/stetson-school-at-seven-hills) and enjoy regular volunteers from there.
 Check out the work of our Many Hands Sustainability Center here.
 Many Hands is our practice and our belief: that farming and community and enjoyment all go together.